Tiger Woods wins his fifth Masters title in his first major victory since 2008

 Woods entered the final round tied for second with Tony Finau, two strokes behind Francesco Molinari.

-He finished the tournament with his signature fist pump and hugged his family members.
+He finished the tournament with his signature fist pump and hugged his 10-year-old son, Charlie, mother, Kutilda, and 11-year-old daughter, Sam.

 Former President Barack Obama also recognized Woods on Twitter, writing: "Congratulations, Tiger!
 To come back and win the Masters after all the highs and lows is a testament to excellence, grit, and determination."

-Following his win, Nike tweeted: "Never stop chasing your crazy dream. #justdoit @TigerWoods."
-Nike, which has sponsored the golfer since the start of his career, signed Woods in 1996.
+Following his win, Nike, which has sponsored the golfer since the start of his career, tweeted: "Never stop chasing your crazy dream. #justdoit @TigerWoods" and released a commercial starring Woods.
+Nike signed Woods in 1996.

+Many social media users shared side-by-side images of Woods hugging his father, Earl, at the 18th hole after the 1997 Masters, and a photo from Sunday where he embraced his son, Charlie.
+Woods won his first Masters title in 1997.
+His father died in May 2006.
+Woods reflected on the remixed father-son moment on Sunday, saying things had come full circle.

+“To have my kids here it’s come full circle,” he said.
+“My dad was here in ‘97 and now I’m the dad with two kids there.”